netfoundry/minimal-mistakes/docs/_pages/v2/guide-hello-world.md

 Tunneler an app NetFoundry built with the [Ziti endpoint SDK](https://ziti.dev/).
 It will tunnel IP packets to the service via the AppWAN.
 You could also use any app that you built with a Ziti endpoint SDK.
 Tunneler is a portable binary and may be executed where it is downloaded.

-Tunneler is typically run in one of three modes.

-proxy
-:  run-as a normal user and listen for the named AppWAN-Service pair on a TCP port >1024.
-This is the mode used in the example below.

-tproxy
-:  run-as root and transparently proxy using iptables

-tun
-:  run-as root and intercept traffic that arrives on a provided tunnel interface

 {% include ziti-tunneler.md %}

 ```bash